Chris Evans reveals he’s been diagnosed with skin cancer

 He previously had a cancer scare in 2019 and revealed at the time he took a skin cancer test after finding unusual marks on his body before Christmas.

 That year, the radio presenter said: “I went and had a few marks on my body inspected by a skin expert before Christmas and she said.
 ‘You need to come and see me again, just because of your complexion’.
+The expert advised him to get checked once a year.

+Evans has also previously had a prostate cancer scare in 2015, but received the all-clear from his doctors.
+In 2011, he spoke about undergoing his first colonoscopy exam due to his family having a history of cancer.

+He told the Daily Mail at the time that he had gone for a routine check-up, during which doctors found “some nasties up there” and removed them.

 Join our commenting forum